 Price-to-Earnings Forward Twelve Months (F12M)

 Over the past five years, the third-party medical services industry has expanded rapidly, creating huge scope for companies within this niche as well as for those in the broader healthcare value chain.
-This industry is gaining prominence on rising number of healthcare application and services that can help core healthcare companies run their operations in an optimal way.
+This industry is gaining prominence on a rising number of healthcare applications and services that help core healthcare companies run their operations in an optimal way.
 Going by a 2018 McKinsey report, this industry is currently working to address half a trillion dollars of annual medical spending resulting from low productivity and waste.

 Below are three stocks within the Medical Services industry that have been witnessing positive earnings estimate revisions and carry a Zacks Rank #1 (Strong Buy) or #2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 AMN Healthcare Services, Inc. (AMN): The company is a prominent name in the field of healthcare workforce solutions and staffing services to healthcare facilities in the nation.
 It delivers managed services programs, healthcare executive search solutions, vendor management systems, recruitment process outsourcing, predictive labor analytics, mid-revenue cycle management, credentialing solutions and other services.

 The company has a Zacks Rank #1.
 It has an impressive long-term growth rate of 38.1%.
 The Zacks Consensus Estimate for fiscal 2019 sales indicates year-over-year growth of 3.3%.
 The company delivered average positive earnings surprise of 6.03% in the trailing four quarters.

 HealthEquity, Inc. (HQY): The company provides various solutions for managing health care accounts, health reimbursement arrangements, and flexible spending accounts for health plans, insurance companies and third-party administrators.